Chris Pavey Mastering - Audio Mastering Cambridge UK | Free Mastering Samples Available

-Chris Pavey Mastering provides high quality audio and service to all its clients, from mastering new tracks to restoring old ones.
-CPM has developed over the last half decade and has worked with artists of all genres across the globe.
-CPM is located in a quiet village set in the rural surrounds of the Cambridge Fens.
-The studio uses high quality equipment, monitoring and has an excellent environment for critical listening.
+Welcome to Chris Pavey Mastering, my passion is mastering and my love is music.
+CPM has developed over the last 7 years and I have worked with artists of all genres across the globe.
+My studio is located in a quiet village set in the rural surrounds of the Cambridge Fens - the perfect place to master!

 What Is Mastering?